francoismichel/ssh3-spec/draft-michel-ssh3.md

 # Introduction

 The SSH protocol {{SSH-ARCH}} provides a secure way to access computers remotely over an untrusted network.
-SSH is currently the most popular way to access Unix hosts and network equipment remotely.
+SSH is currently the most popular way to access Unix hosts and network equipments remotely.
 Built atop the unencrypted TCP protocol, SSH proposes its own mechanisms to establish a secure channel {{SSH-TRANSPORT}} and perform user authentication {{SSH-AUTH}}.
 Once the secure session is established and the user is authenticated and authorized, SSH uses the Connection protocol to run and manage remote processes and functionalities executed on the remote host {{SSH-CONNECT}}.
 Among others, SSH provides different services such as remote program execution, shell access and TCP port forwarding.